Omegapoint/cloud-computing-app/README.md

 ### Manual deploy

  1. Upload your jar to to the instance with scp.
- 2. Install java with `yes | sudo yum install java-1.8.0` and remove Java 1.7 with `yes | sudo yum remove java-1.7.0`
+ 2. Install java with `yes | sudo yum install java-1.8.0`
  3. Start the application by using the command `java -jar -Dspring.profiles.active=production <application-name>.jar`.
  4. Verify that your app is accessible from the internet by browsing the public IP address of the instance.